Blog

 Frequent short-term absence should initially be managed under the organisation’s absence management procedure.
 Dismissal is not usually appropriate unless the situation escalates into long-term absence or there is clear medical evidence that attendance will not improve.

-There is no fixed timescale set out in law.
+There's no fixed timescale set out in law.
 Decisions depend on the medical evidence, the impact on the business, and whether reasonable adjustments have been fully explored.

 As a general guide, dismissal for capability is unlikely to be considered reasonable until an employee has been absent for around six months, unless earlier medical evidence confirms that a return is not foreseeable.

-Employers must also check whether the employee benefits from permanent health insurance or ill-health retirement options, which may affect how the case is handled.
+You must also check whether the employee benefits from permanent health insurance or ill-health retirement options, which may affect how the case is handled.

 If dismissal becomes a realistic outcome, a fair medical capability process is essential.
 This includes:

-• clear warning that dismissal is a possible outcome;
+Clear warning that dismissal is a possible outcome

-• sharing all medical evidence relied upon; and
+Sharing all medical evidence relied upon

-• giving the employee the opportunity to comment.
+Giving the employee the opportunity to comment

 If employment is terminated, contractual notice must be paid.

 Mental health-related absence is one of the most legally sensitive areas employers deal with.
-Getting it wrong can be costly - financially and reputationally.
+Getting it wrong can be costly, financially and reputationally.

 Related Content